 - Pain and suffering associated with losing a loved one

 O.C.G.A. § 51-4-1 states that families can recover the “full value of the life of the decedent, as shown by the evidence.”
-However, it’s difficult to equate such legal definitions with the trauma families experience after a wrongful death.
+However, equating such legal definitions with the trauma families experience after a wrongful death is difficult.
 No amount of money can account for losing a special person.
 However, a settlement can accomplish two things:

-- Allow you to move on by exacting justice from the party that caused your loved one’s death
+- Allow you to move forward by getting justice for your loved one’s death.

 Wrongful death cases are emotionally charged.
 To succeed in a wrongful death lawsuit or secure an insurance settlement, you’ll need to work through these emotions and review the evidence associated with your case.
-Every wrongful death case hinges on carefully gathering evidence.
+Many surviving loved ones hire a personal injury attorney to lead their wrongful death claim, knowing that the process could be stressful and even traumatic without a lawyer’s help.

 - The at-fault party owed your loved one a duty of care: A duty of care is a legal responsibility to keep others safe from harm.
-Doctors, drivers, and product manufacturers, among others, owe those around them a duty of care.
+Doctors, drivers, and product manufacturers, among others, owe those around them (or in their care) a duty of care.

-- Causation: The evidence must establish that this breach of their duty of care resulted in wrongful death.
+- Causation: The evidence must establish that this breach of the duty of care resulted in wrongful death.

 - Damages: You must have sustained injury (whether financial, emotional, or physical) due to the at-fault party’s negligence.

-How Our Team Can Help You Sue for Wrongful Death
+How Our Georgia Personal Injury Team Can Help You Sue for Wrongful Death

-You aren’t required to establish these elements of liability on your own.
-A wrongful death attorney can assist you with your case by:
+You don’t have to establish these elements of liability on your own.
+Our wrongful death attorney can assist you with your case by:

 - Providing peace of mind by managing the complex aspects of your case